 Another tip that sounds so simple but in practice, can really be pretty tricky!
 We all know we should be eating more fruit and veg, as well as having less processed food and takeaways, but as a writer, sometimes you end up burning the candle at both ends and the delivery pizza menu is all too appealing.
 I find it useful to set aside a couple of hours at the weekend to roast a load of vegetables, bake some sweet potatoes, cook up some rice, quinoa and pearl barley so that they are ready in the fridge with some lettuce and fresh salad veg to make interesting and filling salads for lunch all week.
 Another tip to consider is using your slow cooker more – I love throwing in some beans and veg and coming back to an amazing chilli after a hard day at the keyboard!

 Mind your Mental Health

 Physical health is so important, sometimes we forget our minds need a little TLC too.
-Lots of romance writers are women who can face unique challenges in starting up a writing side hustle, such as difficulties managing child care with their partner, or arranging for the house work to be more equally distributed- yeah even in 2021 women still do far more housework than men and do the lions share of childcare.
-Managing this inequality, or even just adding in an extra task can lead to stress, in addition to the general stress you may feel in taking on a new creative project like romance writing.
+Lots of romance writers are women who can face unique challenges in starting up a writing side hustle, such as difficulties managing child care with their partner, or arranging for the housework to be more equally distributed- yeah even in 2021 women still do far more housework than men, and do the lions share of childcare.
+Managing this inequality, or even just adding in an extra task can lead to stress, besides the general stress you may feel in taking on a new creative project like romance writing.
 I find journalling and meditation both really valuable to my mental health.
 Also, remember to book a little holiday from your side hustles every now and again!
 Your readers will appreciate when you return refreshed and ready to spoil them with more tales.